Metasiteorg/frontend-task/README.md

 3. Create a new GitHub repository for your implementation
 4. Set up your development environment with React + TypeScript
 5. Implement the application following the requirements using our API and design
-6. Deploy to GitHub Pages
+6. Deploy to GitHub Pages (optional)
 7. Submit your solution

 ---